AnotherJohnH/picoX7/README.md

 Software builds for the following hardware targets...
 + WAVESHARE_GPIO_LCD - The hardware described above
-+ WAVESHARE_I2C_LCD  - Untested LCD probably not working yet
++ WAVESHARE_I2C_LCD  - Use an I2C LCD on pins 19+20 instead of the 8-bit parallel interface
 + PIMORONI_VGA_DEMO - Support for the Pimoroni Pico VGA Demo Base (!!!! untested !!!!)

 NOTE: The LCD and LED displays are optional and will not block operation if not fitted